Kilby Butte Colony, Montana

 Kilby Butte Colony is a Hutterite community and census-designated place (CDP) in Musselshell County, Montana, United States.
 It is in the center of the county, on the south side of U.S. Route 12, 9 mi east of Roundup, the county seat.
 It is on the north side of the Musselshell River, an east-flowing tributary of the Missouri River.

 The community was first listed as a CDP prior to the 2020 census.
+At the 2020 census, the population was recorded as zero.

+Geography

+According to the U.S. Census Bureau, the area of the CDP is 0.11 sqmi, all land.
+The unincorporated community of Gage is 1 mi to the west on US 12.